Vegan stir-fry soup is a really easy, super quick nutritious one-pot meal.

 A bowl of tasty noodles and veggies in an Asian inspired broth is incredibly budget-friendly.

 Chuck all the ingredients into your saucepan and simmer for a few minutes and the result is an amazing dish that can be tailored with countless flavours and jazzed up with a variety of garnishes.

 For an even quicker soup use a fresh or frozen stir-fry bag of pre-prepared vegetables.
-Doing so saves lots of time as no chopping is required and less washing up generated.
+Doing so saves lots of time as no chopping is required and less washing up is generated.

-Each time your in the supermarket have a look out for bags of reduced 'yellow-sticker' stir-fry or veggie mix as these are ideal for using for this soup.
+Each time your in the supermarket have a look out for bags of reduced 'yellow-sticker' stir-fry or veggie mix as these are ideal for this soup.
 Fresh stir-fry veg mixes can be frozen until required.

 I first thought about the idea of stir-fry soup when I felt like a stir-fry but I didn't have a wok.
 So I thought why not just chuck it all in the pan and see what happens.
 The result was very tasty and my kids approved.

 For less of a soup vibe, just serve the noodles and veggies with some of the broth poured over.

 Chinese New Year Or The Lunar New Year

 This recipe for vegan stir-fry soup is perfect for a quick Chinese New Year lunch or as part of a larger celebration spread.